 and the Ruth House in Brockton

 provide housing in safe, therapeutic residential environments that build individual strengths and help young families move toward self-sufficiency.

 Serving 22 families, these programs assist teenage mothers and their children by providing:

 - Training in a structured setting that fosters the development of life skills and healthy family relationships.

-These programs offer recreational activities that help to build family bonds and encourage healthy social relationships.
-Children receive early intervention healthcare and specialized services.
+These programs offer recreational activities that help build family bonds and healthy relationships.
+Children receive early intervention healthcare and other services.

-Young parents are required to achieve a high school diploma or GED.
+Young parents are required to work for a high school diploma or GED.

-"Ascentria supports teen parents and their children because we believe that they are an investment in our economy, the reflection of hope, the picture of determination against odds, and the future of our society." ~ Staff Member
+"Ascentria supports teen parents and their children as an investment in our economy and our society." ~ Ascentria Staff Member